pfelto/ReactWork/README.md

 ## Challenge Exercises

-1. [X] Display the location for each move in the format (col, row) in the move history list.
+1.  -[X] Display the location for each move in the format (col, row) in the move history list.
 * Code in challenge1 branch
-2. [X] Bold the currently selected item in the move list.
+2.  -[X] Bold the currently selected item in the move list.
 * Code for 1 & 2 in challenge2 branch
 3. [X] Seperate components into seperate .js files
 * Code in seperateJs branch